-Can you tell us when the States can expect specific guidelines with respect to provider donations and taxes, and what assurances do the States have that they can rely on that guidance; they are
+Can you tell us when the States can expect specific guidelines with respect to provider donations and taxes, and what assurances do the States have that they can rely on that guidance; they are not going to be facing changes in those regulations?

-Mr. Moley.
+Mr. MOLEY.
 I think the second part of your question is extremely relevant, given the proposal the President is putting forward, because it might be an easy temptation, Mr. Chairman, to suggest that by virtue of our providing a tax credit which will provide a reimbursement mechanism for the uninsured and all those at-orbelow poverty, that it then might be easy to suggest that we would reduce disproportionate share payments, which are a part of that agreement, as you well know.